Naveen032006/Bank-management-system/README.md

-Bank Management System - Documentation
+💳 Bank Management System - C++
-Introduction
+📌 Introduction
-The Bank Management System is a simple console-based application developed in C++.
-It provides functionalities to manage bank accounts, perform transactions, and display account details.
-The system follows an object-oriented approach and uses a linked list to store account details dynamically.
+The Bank Management System is a simple console-based application written in C++.
+It offers fundamental functionalities such as account creation, deposit/withdrawal of money, and viewing account details.
+It is built using Object-Oriented Programming concepts and utilizes a linked list for dynamic account storage.

-Features
+✅ Features
-•	Add Account: Allows users to create a new bank account with an initial balance.
+Add Account: Create a new bank account with an initial balance.

-•	Deposit Money: Enables users to deposit an amount into an existing account.
+Deposit Money: Deposit an amount into an existing account.

-•	Withdraw Money: Allows users to withdraw an amount from their account if sufficient balance is available.
+Withdraw Money: Withdraw funds from an account (if sufficient balance exists).

-•	Display All Accounts: Lists all bank accounts with account numbers, account holders, and balances.
+Display All Accounts: View all account holders with account numbers and balances.

-•	Exit System: Terminates the program.
+Exit System: Terminate the program gracefully.

-Technologies Used
+🛠️ Technologies Used
-•	Programming Language: C++
+Programming Language: C++

+Concepts Implemented:

-•	Concepts Used: OOP (Classes, Objects, Encapsulation, Inheritance), Data Structures (Linked List) Class Structure
+Object-Oriented Programming (Classes, Objects, Encapsulation, Inheritance)

+Data Structures (Singly Linked List)

+🧩 Class Structure
 1. BankAccount Class
-Represents a bank account with attributes and methods to perform transactions.
+Represents an individual bank account.

 Attributes:

-•	accountNumber (string): Stores the account number.
+accountNumber (string): Unique account identifier.

-•	accountHolder (string): Stores the name of the account holder.
+accountHolder (string): Name of the account holder.

-•	balance (double): Stores the current balance of the account.
+balance (double): Current account balance.

 Methods:

-•	BankAccount(string, string, double): Constructor to initialize account details.
+BankAccount(string, string, double): Constructor to initialize account details.

-•	deposit(double): Adds an amount to the balance.
+deposit(double): Adds funds to the account.

-•	withdraw(double): Deducts an amount from the balance if sufficient funds exist.
+withdraw(double): Deducts amount if sufficient balance is available.

-•	getBalance(): Returns the account balance.
+getBalance(): Returns current balance.

-•	getAccountHolder(): Returns the account holder’s name.
+getAccountHolder(): Returns account holder's name.

-•	getAccountNumber(): Returns the account number.
+getAccountNumber(): Returns account number.

 2. Node Struct
-•	Represents a node in the linked list that holds a BankAccount object.
+A structure representing a node in the linked list holding a BankAccount object.

 3. LinkedList Class
-Implements a linked list to store multiple bank accounts dynamically.
+Manages dynamic storage of bank accounts using a singly linked list.

 Methods:

-•	insert(BankAccount): Adds a new account to the list.
+insert(BankAccount): Adds a new node/account to the list.

-•	search(string): Finds an account by account number.
+search(string): Finds an account by account number.

-•	display(): Displays all accounts in the system.
+display(): Prints details of all accounts.

 4. Bank Class
-Manages all bank operations and interacts with the linked list.
+Central class managing bank operations.

 Methods:

-•	addAccount(BankAccount): Adds a new account to the bank.
+addAccount(BankAccount): Adds a new account to the system.

-•	getAccount(string): Searches and returns a pointer to a bank account.
+getAccount(string): Returns a pointer to a specific account.

-•	displayAllAccounts(): Displays all stored accounts.
+displayAllAccounts(): Displays all available accounts.

-Program Flow
+🔁 Program Flow
-1. Main Menu: Displays options to the user.
-2. User Choice Processing:
-o	If Add Account is selected, the system prompts for account details and stores them. o o	If Deposit or Withdraw is selected, it prompts for an account number and performs the respective transaction. o o o	If Display All Accounts is selected, all stored accounts are displayed. o o o	If Exit is selected, the program terminates. o
+Display Main Menu with all available operations.

+Process user input:

+Add Account: Request user input and store the account.

+Deposit/Withdraw: Ask for account number and perform transaction.

+Display All Accounts: Show all records.

+Exit: Quit the application.

-Example Usage
+🧪 Example Usage
+markdown
+Copy
+Edit
 Welcome to RR Bank Management System
 ************
 1. Add Account